DENTSU AU TERMS OF BUSINESS

-1.2 This Agreement may also be used where either a Client Affiliate(s) wishes to procure, and/or an Agency Affiliate(s) wishes to provide, Services under this Agreement.
-If so required, the relevant Affiliate(s) shall execute a Statement of Work in their name(s), which shall constitute a separate legal agreement between the parties incorporating the Terms (with references to a ‘party’, the ‘parties’, ‘Agency’ and/or ‘Client’ in these Terms being interpreted accordingly), and any and all rights, liabilities, obligations and/or claims arising out of or in connection with such Statement of Work shall be solely between the parties to it.
+1.2 This Agreement may also be used where Client Affiliates wish to order, and/or Agency Affiliates wish to supply, services under a direct contractual relationship.
+If so required, the relevant Affiliate(s) shall execute a Statement of Work in their name(s), which shall constitute a separate legal agreement between the parties to that Statement of Work incorporating the terms of this Agreement (with references to a ‘party’, the ‘parties’, ‘Agency’ and/or ‘Client’ in this Agreement being interpreted accordingly), and any and all rights, liabilities, obligations and/or claims arising out of or in connection with such Statement of Work shall be solely between the parties to it.

 2. DEFINITIONS AND INTERPRETATION

-2.1 Any capitalised terms not defined in these Terms will have the meanings set out in the Letter and applicable Statement of Work.
+2.1 Terms not defined in these terms of business will have the meanings set out in the letter of engagement and applicable Statement of Work.
 In addition, the following terms shall have the following meanings:

 “Affiliate” means, in relation to either party, any of the following: (a) companies directly or indirectly belonging to or controlled by that party through management appointment or otherwise; (b) companies directly or indirectly belonging to or controlled by companies which directly or indirectly own or control that party; and (c) any companies having entered into an affiliation agreement with that party or the above-referred companies.
 “Control” means the power of an entity to secure that the affairs of another are conducted in accordance with its wishes and "controlled" shall be construed accordingly;

-“Agency” means the dentsu entity set out in the Letter;
+“Agency” means the dentsu agency set out in a letter of engagement and/or a Statement of Work;

-“Agency Materials” means: (i) Materials owned by or licensed to Agency or Agency Affiliates; and (ii) Materials developed, created or acquired by or on behalf of Agency or Agency Affiliates in the course of providing the Services, and in each case the derivatives of such Materials.
+“Agency Materials” means Materials that are pre-existing and used by (or licensed to) Agency or Agency Affiliates in connection with the provision of the Services and/or developed, created or acquired by or on behalf of Agency or Agency Affiliates independent of its performance of the Services and Deliverables.
 For the avoidance of doubt, Agency Materials includes Agency Data but does not include Client Materials or Third Party Materials;

-“Client” means the client set out in the Letter;
+“Client” means the client set out in a letter of engagement and/or a Statement of Work;

-“Client Data” means data directly or indirectly prepared and provided to the Agency by the Client in connection with the Services, including Client Personal Information (as defined in the Information Technology Act, 2000) and Results Data;
+“Client Data” means data directly or indirectly prepared and provided to Agency by Client in connection with the Services, including Client Personal Information.
+For the avoidance of doubt, Client Data does not include Third Party Materials or Agency Data;

-“Client Materials” means Materials provided by or on behalf of Client to Agency (or provided to such third parties as Agency may nominate to receive such Materials from time to time, including without limitation Media Owners) in connection with this Agreement (including without limitation Client's name, logo and trade marks and any third party materials provided by Client to Agency in connection with this Agreement), including Client Data;
+“Client Materials” means Materials provided by or on behalf of Client to Agency (or provided to such third parties as Agency may nominate to receive such Materials from time to time, including without limitation Media Owners), in connection with this Agreement (including without limitation Client's name, logo and trade marks, keywords requested by Client, and any third party materials provided by Client to Agency in connection with this Agreement), including Client Data;

-“Fees” means the fees invoiced and payable by Client as set out in each Statement of Work or media plan;
+“Fees” means the fees invoiced and payable by Client as set out in each Statement of Work;

-“Gross Media Expenditure” means the aggregate amount chargeable by a Media Owner for media bookings;
+“Gross Media Expenditure” means the amount of a Media Owner’s charges for Bookings prior to deducting Standard Agency Commission;

 “Intellectual Property Rights” means patents, rights to inventions, copyright and related rights, trade marks and service marks, trade names, domain names, rights in get-up, goodwill and the right to sue for passing off or unfair competition, rights in designs, rights in computer software, database rights, and any other intellectual property rights, in each case whether registered or unregistered and including all applications (and rights to apply) for, and the right to be granted renewals or extensions of, and rights to claim priority from, these rights and all similar or equivalent rights or forms of protections which subsist or will subsist, now or in the future, in any part of the world;

-“Media Owner” means a third party who sells media space and/or time to Agency;
+“Media Owner” means a third party who sells media space and/or time and related services to Agency;

-“Services” means the services to be provided by Agency to Client pursuant to the Agreement, as described in each Statement of Work;
+“Services” means the services to be provided by Agency to Client pursuant to this Agreement, as described in each Statement of Work;

-“Third Party Materials” means Materials owned by a third party and used by Agency in the provision of the Services (excluding, for the avoidance of doubt, Agency Materials and Client Materials).
+“Third Party Materials” means Materials owned by a third party (excluding, for the avoidance of doubt, Agency Materials and Client Materials).

 3. AGENCY’S ROLE

-3.2 Agency will provide the Services: (a) with professional care and skill; and (b) in accordance with the terms of the Agreement.
+3.1 Agency will provide the Services: (a) with professional care and skill; and (b) in accordance with the terms of this Agreement and requirements agreed in a SOW.

 4. CLIENT RESPONSIBILITIES

-4.2 Client will be responsible for making all arrangements necessary for it to access, receive and utilise the Services and the Deliverables (including but not limited to review of the Deliverables necessitated by Client’s specific business sector/industry legislation and/or regulations).
+4.2 Client will be responsible for taking all steps necessary for it to access, receive and utilise the Services and the Deliverables (including but not limited to legal review of the Deliverables necessitated by Client’s specific business sector/industry legislation and/or regulations).

 5. PERFORMANCE OF THE SERVICES